Turkish War of Independence: Eastern Front

+Revolts

 Western Front

 The Greco-Turkish War—referred to as the "Western Front" by the Turks and the "Asia Minor Campaign" by the Greeks—started when Greek forces landed in Smyrna (now İzmir), on 15 May 1919.
-A perimeter around the city known as the Milne Line was established in which low intensity guerilla war commenced.
+A perimeter around the city known as the Milne Line was established in which low-intensity guerilla war commenced.

-The conflict escalated when Greece and Britain performed a joint offensive over the summer of 1920 that took control over the Marmara coast and provided strategic depth to the Izmir occupation zone.
-The cities of İzmit, Manisa, Balıkesir, Aydın, and Bursa were taken without much Turkish resistance.
+The conflict escalated when Greece and Britain performed a joint offensive over the summer of 1920, which Istanbul condemned, that took control over the Marmara coast and provided strategic depth to the İzmir occupation zone.
+The cities of İzmit, Manisa, Balıkesir, Aydın, and Bursa were taken with little Turkish resistance.

 A second Greek offensive in autumn was launched with the goal to pressure Istanbul and Ankara to sign the Sèvres Treaty.
 This peace process was temporarily halted with the fall of Venizelos when the pro-Entente King Alexander died from sepsis after being bitten by a monkey.
 Much to Allied chagrin he was replaced by his anti-Entente father King Constantine.
-Greece ceased to receive much allied support after the change in power.
+Greece ceased to receive much Allied support after the change in power.
 The Army of Asia Minor was purged of Venizelist officers, their replacements being less competent.

 When the offensive resumed, the Turks received their first victory when the Greeks encountered stiff resistance in the battles of First and Second İnönü, due to İsmet Pasha's organization of an irregular militia into a regular army.
 The two victories led to Allied proposals to amend the Treaty of Sèvres where both Ankara and Istanbul were represented, but Greece refused.
 With the conclusion of the Southern and Eastern fronts, Ankara was able to concentrate more forces on the West against the Greeks.
 They also began to receive support from Soviet Union, as well as France and Italy, who sought to check British influence in the Near East.